SOME OF MY CURRENT WORK

 …Following on from my Rock ‘n Roll Years

 Speakeasy productions was created by me in 2001.
 Previously London based Pandora Productions since the mid 60s, the move to the countryside and the relationship with the Speakeasy Club of the 1960s and 70s provided a continuity in the new name.
 Speakeasy Recordings emerged from the production company as product began to flow.
 Barry Collings, one of my oldest colleagues, and former Troggs booker, introduced me to Michael Infante and his outfit One Media based at Pinewood film studios.
-I signed an on-line distribution deal with One Media with artistic control remaining with myself.
+I signed a non-exclusive revocable deal with One Media with artistic control remaining with myself.
+The label has grown and grown – which has pitched me back in the centre of activity!
 All of the product can be seen and heard on the Speakeasyrecordings site.

 VALERYAN AND THE SETTLERS

 Happily recording away in 2010.
 Back in the 1970s I was contracted to produce many Artistes, including The Settlers.
 I treated it as a normal job of work for name bands, Artistes etc contributing writing where necessary, and obviously running the recording sessions –

 Then in 2010 I had a phone call from a member of the public saying she had an old tape and could I convert it to digital?
 I asked for details and it turned out to be Valeryan and the tape was one of my productions.

 Small world.
 Val had been an Opportunity Knocks winner in the 60s and joined a band called The Settlers, who had a hit with Lightening Tree.
 Val had already had major success with her English language version of Plaisir d’Amour so was I surprised!
 Then continue Since then I’ve arranged, produced and played on four albums with Val (as at October 2014 – a fifth and sixth are on their way) plus a very sexy single and 11 videos.
 More of Val